This slow cooked Bolognese sauce is meltingly tender, rich and delicious. Serve with spaghetti or use as the base for an amazing homemade Lasagne.

 - Start by gently frying onion, garlic, carrot, celery and dried oregano in olive oil.
 Take away the garlic and oregano and you basically have what Italians call “Soffritto” which is slowly cooked onion, celery and carrot.

-- I also add the tomato puree at this stage – it’s much better if you fry the tomato puree with the herbs the veg.
-It seems to take away the sharp edge of the puree – top tip!
+- I also add the tomato puree at this stage – it’s much better if you fry the tomato puree with the herbs and the vegetables.
+It seems to take away the sharp edge of the puree, making it a little less acidic.

 - When the vegetables have softened, turn up the heat and add the minced beef, breaking it up with a fork so you don’t end up with large clumps of meat.
 Season lightly with salt and pepper.